lupguo/goimgrz/Readme.md

 ## Girls
-Girls is short for **Go Image Resize List**, It is used to resize network or local images
+Girls is not girl, it just short for **Go Image Resize List**, It is used to resize network or local images

 ## Go build
 ```